 Getting to Santorini is a seven hour journey, with port stops to other Cycladic islands (Paros- Naxos- Ios) along the way.

 The ferry is actually a gigantic ocean liner boat with eight levels, has indoor/outdoor seating, first class airlines-style seating, private cabins, lounges, a cafe and restaurant and can ferry cars also.

 I bought two separate tickets (costing me 37.50 Euro each)– leaving Athens’ Piraeus (PIR) port at 7:45a.
-My return departed Santorini (Thira) port at 7:30p.
+My return ferry to Athens departed Santorini (Thira) port at 7:30p (arrival in the wee hours of the morning).
 You can walk in and buy your Blue Star tickets at the offices near the boat.
 Some forums and tourist information offices will say you should buy them in advance from a tour agency; other advice on the internet say advance booking is not necessary.

 Firstly, it’s a huge ferry boat with lots of open seating.
 If you have a tight schedule and you’re going peak season, you could consider it, as it carries passengers that are getting off at three other islands, along with Santorini.
 I think even if it were crowded, you’d find or “make” a spot somewhere.

 It’s said that the boat schedule to Santorini changes by season and is dependent upon weather.
 During peak season, it offers more possibilities.